tttooommm56/MMM-RainForecast-FR/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/tttooommm56/MMM-RainForecast-FR.git`.
+2. Enter the new `MMM-RainForecast-FR` directory and execute `npm install`.
-2. Add the module inside `config.js` placing it where you prefer
+3. Add the module inside `config.js` placing it where you prefer

 ## Configuration